 - 14b.17 Students seeking to withdraw permanently from their research programme should discuss the matter with their Director of Studies or supervisory team and complete the student withdrawal form.
-Further information about the withdrawal process can be found on the university website (www.uhi.ac.uk/en/students/support/thinking-of-leaving). - 14b.18 RDC may terminate the registration of a student at any time provided it is satisfied there is sufficient reason for doing so (for example, unsatisfactory progress, see section 14b.22 below).
+Further information about the withdrawal process can be found on the university website (Thinking of leaving?). - 14b.18 RDC may terminate the registration of a student at any time provided it is satisfied there is sufficient reason for doing so (for example, unsatisfactory progress, see section 14b.22 below).
 Students may appeal their exclusion or termination of registration through the appeals procedure.